myuh-club/myuh-club-homepage/index.md

 - allow club organizers to edit their club's information

 ## Page Ideas
 Nick presented a sketch of his ideas so that he could better communicate his thoughts to the group.
-He sugested an approach similar to google (down below) but we could tailor the overall design to fit our specific needs.
-On the left hand side is a prototype sketch of how we would display the groups, which is similar to the card objects in Meteor.
-Google's homepage could serve as a template for the landing page of our site.
+He sugested an approach similar to Google, (as shown below) but we could tailor the overall design to fit our specific needs, such as in his sketch.
+On the left hand side is a prototype sketch of how we could display the groups, which is similar to the card objects in Meteor.

 ![Nick's drawings](https://myuh-club.github.io/images/nic.jpg)

 ![Google Hompage](https://myuh-club.github.io/images/Google.png)